How to Build a Simple Skincare Routine That Works

 2. Moisturizer

-No matter your skin type—yes, even if you’re oily—a good moisturizer can help your skin lock in hydration, and support your overall skin barrier health.
-That’s why it’s considered an essential step in any skincare routine.
+A moisturizer isn’t life-savingly essential step (like I’d argue the others on this list are), but no matter your skin type—yes, even if you’re oily—a good moisturizer can help your skin lock in hydration, and support your overall skin barrier health.
+That’s why it’s considered an important step in any skincare routine.
 Just like with a cleanser, choosing the right moisturizer largely comes down to your skin type.

-Oily or combo skin?
-Lightweight gel moisturizers, loaded with humectants like hyaluronic acid, glycerin, panthenol, honey, etc., are your best friend.
+• Oily or combo skin?
+Lightweight gel moisturizers, loaded with humectants like hyaluronic acid, glycerin, panthenol, beta-glucan, etc., are your best friend.
 These help your skin retain moisture without making it look greasy.

 My Personal Faves: